 - Pakistan was born in 1947 in the name of religion – Islam.
 But its Islam could not keep the country united beyond 1971 when East Pakistan became sovereign Bangladesh.
 Why would Kashmiris fall for such a self-destructive country?
 They are already experiencing the impact of Pak’s violent meddling in the Valley on their life.

 - Few Muslims alone can’t decide what to do.
 Majority of Kashmiri Muslims want to live as Indians.
 Moreover, over one-third population of J&K is non-Muslim.
 Even in their wildest dream, they would never opt for Pakistan which is more like a jihadi underworld.

 Sovereignty is also an impractical option in a turbulent region, sandwiched between two traditional enemies.
 Then there is the communist China that has also grabbed a part of Kashmir.
 Moreover, Kashmiri youth don’t carry the baggage of India’s partition.
 All they want is development, jobs, prosperity and a violence-free society.

 The Way Forward

 The Kashmir issue was never a Hindu-Muslim problem.
 Kashmir is in reality an ‘Islamic problem’ for Pakistan.
-Its stance is clear: If I can’t get Kashmir in the name of Islam, I will destroy it in the name of Islam.
+Its policy is clear: If I can’t get Kashmir in the name of Islam, I will destroy it in the name of Islam!
 It has already destroyed the centuries old symbols of the Sufi-Rishi culture of Kashmir – Kashmiriyat.

-Today, Kashmiris are fed up with the Pak sponsored Islamic radicalization and militancy in the Valley.
+Today, Kashmiris are fed up with the Pak sponsored jihadi violence.
 Indian government would have to seal the LoC more effectively, perhaps with state-of-the-art automatic surveillance system from Israel.
 Plug all routes of funding to local terrorists and stone-pelters.